Configure Liveness, Readiness and Startup Probes

 Probes have a number of fields that you can use to more precisely control the behavior of startup, liveness and readiness checks:

 • initialDelaySeconds: Number of seconds after the container has started before startup, liveness or readiness probes are initiated.
 If a startup probe is defined, liveness and readiness probe delays do not begin until the startup probe has succeeded.
-If the value of periodSeconds is greater than initialDelaySeconds then the initialDelaySeconds would be ignored.
+If the value of periodSeconds is greater than initialDelaySeconds then the initialDelaySeconds will be ignored.
 Defaults to 0 seconds.
 Minimum value is 0.

 • periodSeconds: How often (in seconds) to perform the probe.
 Default to 10 seconds.
 The minimum value is 1.
+While a container is not Ready, the ReadinessProbe may be executed at times other than the configured periodSeconds interval.
+This is to make the Pod ready faster.

 • timeoutSeconds: Number of seconds after which the probe times out.
 Defaults to 1 second.
 Minimum value is 1.